borisbaldassari/alambic/doc/pages_md/03_Setup/05_Upgrade.md

 # Upgrading Alambic

-Any running instance of Alambic can be updated from the Alambic project repository without losing any information.
-Of course, it is recommended to make a backup prior to any update.
+Since all data is stored into the database, any running instance of Alambic can be updated from the Alambic project repository without losing any information.

+<span class="label label-warning">Warning</span> &nbsp; As usual in this situation, it is highly recommended to make a backup prior to any update.

 To do the update go to the alambic directory and issue a git pull command:

-    boris@camp ~/alambic$ git pull
+    boris@camp ~/alambic $ git pull
     remote: Counting objects: 6, done.
     remote: Compressing objects: 100% (6/6), done.
     remote: Total 6 (delta 3), reused 0 (delta 0)